 15. Subsequent Events

-Management has evaluated subsequent events through December 17, 2015, the date on which the consolidated financial statements were available to be issued, and determined there were no subsequent events that would require additional disclosure in these consolidated financial statements.
+Management has evaluated subsequent events through December 13, 2016, the date on which the consolidated financial statements were available to be issued, and determined the following additional disclosure was required to be presented in these consolidated financial statements.